 From broken fingers and concussions to lice and corneal ulcers, you’ll have an instant resource for helping get an injured person out of danger.
 It also gives you an idea of what the doctor will be doing when you get there, which can alleviate some nervousness.

 You can scroll through the long alphabetical list of first aid topics, but because there are so many, it’s a good idea to use the search bar located near the top of the app.
 If you’re likely to deal with certain types of situations, you can save them to your favorite searches as well, creating a quick go-to reference for the injuries you might have to deal with.

 There’s no excuse for letting someone sustain serious injury (or worse, death) just because you’re not ready to administer some first aid.
 Having one of these apps on your phone and familiarizing yourself with how to use it — as well as that vital basic first aid — could be the difference between life and death.
-If you want to be really prepared, check out these 5 websites that you should bookmark for emergencies too.

 Have you ever had to use a first aid app?